-Despite this adversity, Servair remains a committed company, which is continuing to maintain its business with respect for its employees, its customers and the environment in the territories and communities in which it operates, both in France and in Africa.
+Despite this adversity, Servair remains a committed company, which is continuing to maintain its activity with respect for its employees, its customers and the environment in the territories and communities in which it operates, both in France and in Africa.
+Preparing for the future also encompasses the environmental aspect beyond our activities.
+Our "Make Eat Better" charter is the tangible expression of our commitment to sustainable catering, aiming primarily at promoting responsible and sustainable food products, including Made in France.